zerofo/emuiibo/README.md

 - **libstratosphere** project and libraries

-- **AmiiboAPI** (JSON API), which is used by `emutool` to get a proper, full amiibo list, in order to generate virtual amiibos without the need of raw dumps.
+- **AmiiboAPI** (JSON API), which is used by `emutool` to get a proper, full amiibo list, in order to generate virtual amiibos.

+- [**3DBrew**](https://www.3dbrew.org/wiki/Amiibo) for their detailed documentation of amiibos, even though some aspects are different on the Switch.